IshanthaKamal/HomeWork1/README.md

 # HomeWork1

-To complete the levels, linux commands are used and screen shots are attach here.
+Screen shots of linux commands that are used to complete the levels are shown below.

 **Bandit Level 0**